 Short-term repayment plan

 A short-term repayment allows you to repay your forbearance amount over the course of six months.
-For example, if you postpone mortgage payments for five months and your monthly mortgage payment (including interest) is $1,000, then you owe $5,000.
-That amount would be divide by six, which is $833.33.
-So, when you resume making monthly mortgage payments of $1,000, you would also pay $833.33 for six months until your mortgage is current again.
+If you’ve postponed mortgage payments for five months, say, and your monthly mortgage payment (including interest) is $1,000, then you’d owe $5,000.
+That amount would be divided by six, which is $833.33.
+When you resume making monthly mortgage payments of $1,000, you’d also pay $833.33 on top of that for six months until your mortgage is current again.

 Extended loan modification

 This repayment plan extends your mortgage term by taking the amount you owe and tacking it on to the back of your loan.
 For instance, if before your forbearance you had 15 years left on your loan and you postponed payments for five months, your new term would be 15 years and five months.
 This option changes no part of your loan except for the term.

 For borrowers who can’t afford insurance or taxes (which are often paid through escrow accounts), the lender will make these payments on your behalf during the forbearance.
 After the forbearance period, the amount the lender paid would be applied to your principal balance and the term would be extended.
 In this instance, if a lender paid $5,000 in escrow payments and your balance is $100,000 over 30 years, your new balance would be $105,000 with a new term of 30 years and six months.

 Fannie Mae and Freddie Mac loansIf you have a Fannie Mae- or Freddie Mac-backed loan, you have five options post-forbearance:

 - Reinstatement: You’ll repay all the payments you missed right away at the conclusion of your forbearance.

 - Repayment plan: You’ll establish a repayment plan and pay a portion of your missed payments off each month until the entire missed amount is accounted for.